ShadabFaiz/BingImageSearchDownloader/README.md

                         <div class="img_cont hoff"..>
                             <img....> // We want this.

         So we needed a regular expression to find that particular image attribute for us.

+####    Main_V2.py
+        This WALKTHROUGH is for Bing loading the image of their original size.
+        When all the image's thumbnails are loaded in their thumbnails form and we click on it, An image attribute with class "mainImage accessible nofocus" is made visible.
+        This attribute represent only the images which is currently infocus or clicked, also contains the url for the image.
+Due to this, there is only 1 image attribute with such class.
+But before we search for it, we have to wait for this attribute to be visible.
+        After it is visible, take the src from img(class=mainImage accessible nofocus).
+        Now we have image url.
+We can send the url to net and retrieve the images.
 ###    3. WORKFLOW
+####    Main.py
         * Initialize the browser instances.
                 Here, we are using Chrome as a browser.
 You can use any other browser as long as it is supported by Selenium and its driver is available.